M66B/FairEmail/app/src/main/assets/SETUP.md

 ## Requirements

-An internet connection is required to setup accounts and identities.
+An internet connection is required to set up accounts and identities.

 ## Quick setup